 There is no one route that will guarantee you a said salary, it all depends on how good you are and what kind of opportunities come across.

 Finally, a bonus question for future-software-testers:

-Why software testing?
-If you feel like you are taking an easy route or backdoor entry into IT through QA, probably it’s not a good idea to pursue software testing field.
+Why Software Testing?
+If you feel like you are taking an easy route or backdoor entry into IT through QA, probably it’s not a good idea to pursue the Software Testing field.
 QA is as good a field as any.
 When you hear the question, “Why QA?” think, “why not QA?”
 QA is an excellent way to start your career.
 Be sure to take pride in your choice of QA Testing field and see you around soon.